• Skip to primary navigation

 Pork roast with sauerkraut in dutch oven.

-• Pour over the pork and roast in the oven, uncovered for 20 minutes.
+• Pour over the pork and roast in a preheated oven, uncovered for 20 minutes.

 Carrots, red onion, pork roast and sauerkraut in dutch oven.

-• Place the vegetables around the pork and continue to cook uncovered for approximately an additional 40 minutes.
+• Place the vegetables around the pork and continue to cook uncovered for approximately an additional 40 minutes or until fork tender.

 • According to the USDA, you will know when the pork roast is done when the internal temperature reaches 145° when tested with a meat thermometer.
 Let the meat rest for 5 minutes before slicing and serving.